BCCDC-PHL/routine-assembly/README.md

 ```

 Hybrid assembly mode is compatible with samplesheet input mode.
 When using a samplesheet for hybrid assemblies, an additional field with header `LONG` is required.
+Note that in this mode, because the sample IDs are explicitly provided in the samplesheet, it isn't strictly necessary that the short and long read filenames have matching sample IDs
+(though it's still probably good practice to do so).

 Eg:
 ```